African Americans in Illinois

 African Americans have significantly contributed to the history, culture, and development of Illinois since the early 18th century.
 The African American presence dates back to the French colonial era where the French brought black slaves to the U.S. state of Illinois early in its history,' and spans periods of slavery, migration, civil rights movement, and more.
 Contributions span over politics, business, arts, and social justice sectors shaping the overall cultural landscape of Illinois.

 During and between the two World Wars, blacks began leaving states in the South for Illinois and other states in the north.
 The Great Migration increased Illinois’ black population by 81% from 1920 to 1930.
 Many African Americans would reside in Chicago where they would build communities in the South and West sides of Chicago, creating churches, businesses, community organizations, and more to survive and sustain themselves in the segregated city.

+Population

+In the 2020 Census, 1,808,271 Illinois residents were identified as African American (of the total 12,812,508).
+In 4 of the state's 102 counties, African Americans make up more than 20% of the population: Alexander (30.9%), St. Clair (29.7%), Pulaski (28.2%), and Cook (22.9%).
+African Americans in the seven counties of Cook (1,205,824), Will (80,979), St. Clair (76,564), Lake (49,035), DuPage (45,516), Winnebago (39,159), and Peoria (34,015) make up more than 84% of all African Americans in the state.

 Early history

 The first Africans arrived in Illinois as slaves in 1720 when it was still under rule of the French colony of Louisiana.
 Frenchman Philippe Renault brought slaves to work in salt mines and by 1763, the slave population had grown to six hundred in Illinois.